Nikitha-13/Pizza-Slicing-Simulator/README.md

 ## Note
 * Ensure the number of slices is greater than 0 for a valid pizza slicing experience.
 * The script calculates the slice size based on a standard 360-degree pizza.

+If you have any queries feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi.